justinethier/cyclone/Architecture.md

 # Code Map

-The Cyclone [API Documentation](docs/API.md) provides more details on the individual modules within these directories as well as code-level API documentation.
+This section provides an overview of the code and module layout used by Cyclone.
+The [API Documentation](docs/API.md) provides more details on individual modules within these directories as well as code-level API documentation.

 ## scheme/